themicon/whirl/README.md

-#whirl

-###Pure CSS loading animations with minimal effort!
+Whirl
+===
 ![alt tag](https://raw.github.com/jh3y/pics/master/whirl/whirl.gif)

-#### Basic usage
+CSS loading animations with minimal effort.

+## Usage

-1. Include the [stylesheet](https://raw2.github.com/jh3y/whirl/master/whirl.css) (tweaking where necessary).
+1. Include [`whirl.css`](LINK) tweaking where necessary.
-2. Add and remove appropriate classes to your elements when necessary to show loading (using js).
+2. Add and remove appropriate CSS classes to your elements when necessary to show animations.

+__NOTE::__ Some animations require an extra placeholder element to be in the DOM where creating them with just two pseudo elements is not possible.
+This will need to be placed within the container that is showing a loading animation and have the class `TBC` (TODO: Define placeholder class).

+__NOTE::__ There is also a JavaScript helper available.
+If showing an animation that requires a placeholder element then do not worry about placing this in your markup as the helper will do this for you.

 That's it!

+## Examples

 ```html
   <div class="whirl duo">